c-3lab/dim/README.md

 - 🚀 General post-processing, such as unzip, encoding, etc., is available from the start
 - 🔍 Search open-data from CKAN

+# Document

+For more information about how to use it, please refer to [this document](/doc).

 # Quick Start

 ## Install the dim